 01. General Provisions for Medical Fees.
 The following provisions shall apply to Commission approval of claims for medical benefits.
+(3-23-22)

 a.
 Acceptable Charge.
-Payors shall pay Providers the acceptable charge for medical services. ()
+Payors shall pay Providers the acceptable charge for medical services.

 b.
 Coding.
-The Commission will generally follow the coding guidelines published by CMS and by the American Medical Association, including the use of modifiers. ()
+The Commission will generally follow the coding guidelines published by CMS and by the American Medical Association, including the use of modifiers.
+(3-23-22)

 c.
 Disputes.
-Disputes between Providers and Payors are governed by Subsection 803.06 of this rule ()
+Disputes between Providers and Payors are governed by Subsection 803.06 of this rule (3-23-22)

 d.
 Outside of Idaho.
 Reimbursement for medical services provided outside the state of Idaho may be based upon the agreement of the parties.
 If there is no agreement, services shall be paid in accordance with the worker's compensation fee schedule in effect in the state in which services are rendered.
 If there is no fee schedule in effect in such state, or if the fee schedule in that state does not allow reimbursement for the services rendered, reimbursement shall be paid in accordance with these rules.
+(3-23-22)

 02. Acceptable Charges For Medical Services Provided By Physicians Under The Idaho Worker's Compensation Law.
+(3-23-22)

-a.
-The Commission adopts the RBRVS, published by CMS, as amended, as the standard to be used to determine acceptable charges by physicians.
+a. as amended, as The Commission adopts the Resource-Based Relative Value Scale (RBRVS) , put the standard to be used to determine acceptable charges by physicians. ublished by CMS, (3-23-22) b.

-- b.
 Modifiers.
-Modifiers for physicians will be reimbursed as follows: () - i.
-Modifier 50: Additional fifty percent (50%) for bilateral procedure. ()

-ii.
-Modifier 51: Fifty percent (50%) of secondary procedure.
-This modifier will be applied to each medical or surgical procedure rendered during the same session as the primary procedure.
+Modifiers for physicians will be reimbursed as follows: (3-23-22) i.
+Modifier 50: Additional fifty percent (50%) for bilateral procedure.
+(3-23-22) ii. medical or surg Modifier 51: Fifty percent (50%) of secondary procedure.
+This modifier will be ical procedure rendered during the same session as the primary procedure. e applied to each (3-23-22)

 iii.
-Modifier 80: Twenty-five percent (25%) of coded procedure. ()
+Modifier 80: Twenty-five percent (25%) of coded procedure.
+(3-23-22)

 iv.
 Modifier 81: Fifteen percent (15%) of coded procedure.
-This modifier applies to MD and non-MD ()
+This modifier applies to MD and non-MD assistants.
+(3-23-22)

 c.
 Conversion Factors.
-The standard for determining the acceptable charge for a medical service, identified by a code assigned to that service in the latest edition of the Physician's CPT, published by the American Medical Association, as amended, is calculated by the application of the total facility or non-facility RVU for services as determined by place of service in the latest RBRVS in effect on the first day of January of the current calendar year, to the following corresponding conversion factors.
+The standard for determining the acceptable charge for a medical service, identified by a code assigned to that service in the latest edition of the Physician's CPT, published by the American Medical Association, as amended, is calculated by the application of the total facility or non-facility Relative Value Unit (RVU) for services as determined by place of service in the latest RBRVS in effect on the first day of January of the current calendar year, to the following corresponding conversion factors.
 The procedure with the largest RVU will be the primary procedure and will be listed first on the claim form.
+(3-23-22)